ooaklee/ghatd/docs/getting-started/billing/README.md

-# Billing Package Documentation
+# Billing

-## Overview

-The `billing` package (`external/billing`) provides core subscription and billing event management with MongoDB persistence.
-It forms the data layer of the billing system, handling storage, retrieval, and management of subscriptions and billing events with optimised indexes for performance.
+The `billing` package (`external/billing`) gives you the tools for core subscription and billing event management, with MongoDB persistence.
+It acts as the data layer for your billing system, handling how you store, retrieve, and manage subscriptions and billing events, using optimised indexes for better performance.

 ## Table of Contents